Published On: Sep 23 2011 01:21:44 AM CDTUpdated On: Jul 26 2016 01:00:00 AM CDT

 David Lee Roth started out as the lead singer for the original lineup of Van Halen back in the 1970s, when he was known for his outrageous sense of style and flair.

-Since his first stint with Van Halen came to a close in 1985, Roth has rejoined the band several times over the years, including a concert tour and their first new album in 14 years in 2012 and another concert tour in 2015 set to run from July through October.
+Since his first stint with Van Halen came to a close in 1985, Roth has rejoined the band several times over the years, including a concert tour and their first new album in 14 years in 2012 and another concert tour in 2015.

 A young Roger Daltrey, lead singer of The Who, is seen here on stage in Toronto in October 1976.

 Gene Simmons and Ace Frehley of Kiss perform live in New Haven, Connecticut, during the Alive II Tour in January 1978.

-Gene Simmons in July 2014, sans the make-up and costumes he wears as "The Demon" in the rock band Kiss.
+Gene Simmons is seen here, sans the make-up and costumes he wears as "The Demon" in the rock band Kiss, during an appearance at San Diego Comic-Con on July 9, 2015.